K-Shravya-Shetty/PHP/README.md

 - Various operators in PHP (arithmetic, assignment, comparison, increment/decrement, logical)
 - Introduction to data types in PHP
 - Usage of constants in PHP
+- Usage of conditional statements for decision-making
+- Introduction to arrays and their basic operations
+- Different types of loops for iterative tasks
+- Creating and using basic functions in PHP
+- String manipulation functions for working with text data
 - Feel free to experiment with the code, modify it, and use it as a learning resource.